Agra: Agra Metro

 Rail India Technical and Economic Service (RITES) had proposed 30 stations, 11 underground and 19 elevated, for two corridors of the Metro Rail in the city.
 The two lines are Sikandra to the Taj Mahal's east gate via Agra Fort and Agra Cantt to Kalindi Vihar.
 On 24 March 2017, State Chief Minister Yogi Aditya Nath approved the project.
 In December 2017, the cabinet of the UP Government approved the DPR as per New Metro Policy.
 Prime Minister Narendra Modi laid the foundation stone of Agra Metro on 8 March 2019.

+As of January 2025, the Agra Metro project has made significant progress:The Priority Corridor, a 6 km stretch from Taj East Gate to Jama Masjid with 6 stations, began operations on March 6, 2024.
+This section includes 3 elevated stations (Taj East Gate, Basai, and Fatehabad Road) and 3 underground stations (Taj Mahal, Agra Fort, and Jama Masjid).
+Construction is ongoing for the remaining sections of Phase 1, which consists of two lines: